The Chase Sapphire Preferred® Card is one of the most popular credit cards on the market and has been for several years.

 If you earn a few more Ultimate Rewards points, you could even book a one-way business class award ticket for 62,500 Flying Blue miles.

-For those who have the Southwest Companion Pass, earning the sign-up bonus and authorized user bonus from the Chase Sapphire Preferred® Card instantly opens up a ton of options for you.
+For those who have the Southwest Companion Pass, earning the sign-up bonus from the Chase Sapphire Preferred® Card instantly opens up a ton of options for you.

 Sure, you can book 2-for-1 cash tickets to take advantage of the Companion Pass, but you can also book the same flights by transferring Ultimate Rewards to your Southwest Rapid Rewards account and booking award flights.
 In other words, the 2-for-1 applies to award flights as well!